marknestor261/face-recognition/README.md

   2. Create two empty folders named 'dataset' and 'trainer' in the above folder.

-  3. Run the first code, enter number '1' (for first person), then computer will take your face pictures and save into 'dataset' folder.
+  3. Run the dataset code, enter number '1' (for first person), then computer will take your face pictures and save into 'dataset' folder.
   When you finish taking pictures, "[INFO] Exiting Program and cleanup stuff" pops up.

   (3.5.
-Run the first code again, enter number '2' (for second person), follow the same procedure.)
+Run the dataset code again, enter number '2' (for second person), follow the same procedure.)

-  4. Run the second code, just wait several seconds to train the model.
+  4. Run the training code, just wait several seconds to train the model.

-  5. Run the third code, it will open your camera and start realtime face recognition.
+  5. Run the recognition code, it will open your camera and start realtime face recognition.

 ## Run the following commands in project root folder
     1. Dataset